Sequential estimation of Spearman rank correlation using Hermite series estimators: Real Data Example

-\begin{itemize} \item The Hermite based Spearman's rank correlation estimator has $O(1)$ time and memory complexity with respect to $\lambda$.
+The Hermite series based exponentially weighted Spearman estimator is slightly more accurate than the exact Spearman correlation evaluated on a trailing moving window and significantly more accurate than the batch estimate formed from March 2019.
+The main advantages of the Hermite series based exponentially weighted estimator are as follows.
+Firstly, the Hermite series based Spearman rank correlation estimator has $O(1)$ time and memory complexity with respect to $\lambda$.
 By contrast, the trailing moving window approach grows in time complexity and memory requirements with moving window size.
-For large moving window sizes with the usual Spearman's correlation estimator, the Hermite series based estimator will be significantly faster.
-As an example, with our implementation in R, the moving window estimator with $w=1000$ is roughly 5-10 times slower than the Hermite series based algorithm. \item Observations older than a certain threshold do not sharply drop off, but are rather incorporated with decreasing weighting. \end{itemize}
+For large moving window sizes with the usual Spearman correlation estimator, the Hermite series based estimator will be significantly faster.
+As an example, with our implementation in \textsf{R} \cite{hermiter}, the moving window estimator (using cor in \textsf{R}) with $w=1000$ is roughly 3 times slower than the Hermite series based algorithm and this differential increases rapidly with $w$.
+Secondly, observations older than a certain threshold do not sharply drop off, but are rather incorporated with decreasing weighting.